 Gatton is a parish, formerly a borough, in the union, and Second division of the hundred of Reigate, E. division of Surrey.
 "This was once a considerable town, and had a castle.
 It sent two members to parliament from the 29th of Henry VI. to the second of William IV., when it was disfranchised; the right of election was vested in the freeholders and inhabitants paying scot and lot, and the constable for the manor was returning officer."
 Other sources note that Robert de Gatton, took his name from the lordship of Gatton temp.
 Henry III.

-Important Dates for the Gattynd family
+Early History of the Gattynd family

 This web page shows only a small excerpt of our Gattynd research.
 Another 165 words (12 lines of text) covering the years 1501 and 1669 are included under the topic Early Gattynd History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Gattynd were recorded, including Gatton, Gatens, Gattan, Gattyn, Gattynd and others.